 Step 2: After about 2 months, I started scraping the bark off.
 This is a very important step that a lot of people skip when bringing tree parts indoors.
 You need to scrap the bark off because there could be bugs living under it!
 In fact, I found guide a few little guys while I was scraping.
 The bark will eventually fall off anyway, so it’s best to take it off at the start of your project.

 While I read that a lot of people use a draw knife and even a pressure washer to remove bark, I used a paint scraper.
 It was my dad’s idea, and it worked really well!
 It just took time and elbow grease, and it was extremely messy.
-A sharpened blade will take the bark off fastest, so keep that in mind if your project is big and you have a lot of scraping to do.

 Step 3: After I’d scraped all of the bark off, I cried of happiness that the miserable process was over and grabbed some sandpaper.
 I used 100-grit sandpaper on some of the rougher spots, and then I gave the entire piece a good, thorough sand with 150-grit sandpaper.
 I was truly amazed at how well this polished the piece.